ansible-collections/gouttelette/README.md

 ansible-test sanity --requirements --local --python 3.9 -vvv
 ```

-All integration tests for the collection can be executed using:
+All integration tests for the collection can be executed using

 ```
 ansible-test integration --requirements --docker